JTSDK/jtsdk-tools/src/docs/index.md

   - Win-XP and Vista are not supported.

 - Linux
-  - Linux - Unsupported at this time.
+  - Linux - Coming Soon!.
-  - Arm Devices - Unsupported at this time.

 ## System Requirements